 Back home in the redwoods full time, with no race car and trying to forget racing, I was looking to fill a void, plus I needed to replenish my bank account from the erstwhile expensive endeavor.
-I responded to an ad for a part-time reporter position at a local weekly.
-That sounded good, something I should have no problem with.
+So I responded to an ad for a part-time reporter position at a local weekly.
+That sounded good, I should have no problem with that.

 Redwood Record, published from 1935-1995

-The first problem I encountered as editor was trying to explain to the locals how a newspaper works (a private enterprise) and why we rarely accept unsolicited submissions.
+The first problem I encountered as editor was explaining to the locals how a newspaper works (a private enterprise) and why we rarely accept unsolicited submissions.

-Although patient, it became more difficult than I had imagined.
-The best way to get your subject or opinion heard, I explained, was in “Letters to the Editor.”
+Although I was patient, it became more difficult than I had imagined.
+I explained that the best way to get your subject or opinion heard was in “Letters to the Editor.”
 Yet, we’re not going to print every letter, and there’s a policy that we accept no more than one submission per month from the same person.
-But that didn’t really placate those who thought the newspaper was a kind of a community organ that really belonged to them and the Redwood Record should print their submissions, they reasoned.
+But that didn’t appease those who thought the newspaper was a kind of a community organ that really belonged to them and the Redwood Record should print their submissions, they reasoned.

-I had just one full-time reporter, and he was the person who thought he should be the editor, not me.
+I had just one full-time reporter who thought he should be the editor, not me.
 I had three part-time correspondents to assign specific stories.
-One incidentally had a PhD. from Berkley, yes, UC Berkley.
+One incidentally had a Ph.D. from Berkley, yes, UC Berkley.
 Nothing related to journalism, but one with a doctorate should be able to write news stories, and she could and was good.
-I also had a stringer who did local junior and high school sports reporting.
-She was always looking for an advance in the small amount of money she received for the stories.
+I also had a stringer who did local HS sports reporting.
+She was always asking for an advance on the small amount of money she was paid for the stories.

-It may have been a good time for a young reporter trying to make a name for herself to become editor, but not for me.
-For our small coverage area, there was a surfeit of hard news stories, plane crashes, missing persons, (the aforementioned) tree-sitting civil disobedience, and a Coast Guard helicopter crashing in Shelter Cove killing all aboard.
+It may have been a good time for a young reporter trying to make a name for herself to become an editor, but not for me.
+For our small coverage area, there was a surfeit of hand news; plane crashes, missing persons, (the aforementioned) Tree Sitting civil disobedience, and a Coast Guard helicopter in Shelter Cove, killing all aboard.
 Stories about budget shortages, no money to fix roads or provide police protection in outlying areas, and so forth were plentiful.
 The annual Redwood Run (mostly Harleys), the popular Reggae on the River, drew people from several states and countries.

-Complaints of low-flying helicopters by law enforcement searching for pot were newsworthy stories.
-All stories about marijuana weren’t about the peace-loving laid back stoned ones, but greed, paranoia and crime involved in the growing of cannabis up to and including homicide, as featured in the engaging Murder Mountain cable TV series.
+Complaints of low-flying aircraft by law enforcement searching for pot were common.
+However, all stories about marijuana weren’t about the peace-loving, laid-back stoned ones, but about greed, paranoia, and crimes involved in the growing cannabis, up to and including homicide, as featured in the engaging Murder Mountain cable TV series.

-With so much to report, I was writing a lot of the articles.
+With so much to report, I was writing many articles.

 I submitted my resignation after editing for less than a year.
 I stayed on long enough for the new editor to get acclimated to the job.
 Ten months after I left the Redwood Record, it folded (pun intended).

 We live on Otter Lane, a three-quarter-mile meandering, curved scenic road, each end with a cul-de-sac.
-Douglas fir, pinyon and Bishop pine, bay leaf, tan oak, fern, and wildflowers cover both sides of the sloping terrain.
+Douglas fir, pinyon and Bishop pine, bay leaf, tan oak, fern, irises, beach strawberry, and other wildflowers cover both sides of the sloping terrain.
 Our house sits on the western edge of Otter, 100 yards from the southern cul-de-sac.
-Two majestic redwoods grow on either side of our home, and we are the only house on Otter Lane, and we want to keep it that way.
+Two majestic redwoods grow on either side of our home, and we are the only residence on Otter Lane, and we want to keep it that way.

 People purchase mediocre lots, look at our house (built in the early 1970s) situated on a 15-degree slope, and assume they could do the same.
 No building would be approved today on such an incline without a substantial foundation over tons of fill dirt.

-An interloper descended upon us, around 2008, who bought a cheap and steep lot near our house.
-It appeared to be unbuildable because of its slope, might not perk, inadequate off-street parking and other requirements needed to obtain a permit from the county.
+An interloper descended upon us around 2008 who bought a cheap and steep lot near our house.
+It appeared unbuildable because of its slope, might not perk, inadequate off-street parking, and other requirements needed to obtain a permit from Humboldt County.

-He said if he were unable to make the expected profit, he’d just built on it himself.
+He declared that if he could not make the expected profit, he’d just built on it himself.
 Whoa, whoa, whoa, no!
 The “man” was a grocery clerk in a nearby town who had bad-mouthed the U.S.A. to me and thought veterans were stupid for having served.

-I told him of my experience over the years about people who had attempted to build on lots such as his on Otter Ln.
+I told him of my experience with people who had attempted to build on lots, such as his, over the years.
 He seemed more obnoxious after that.
-Maybe angry, too.
+Maybe angry, even.

-Mad because a few months later, I was visited by a large sheriff’s deputy sporting a Glock 19 with an expanded magazine.
+Angry because a few months later, a large sheriff’s deputy visited me, sporting a Glock 19 with an expanded magazine.

-Someone had filed a complaint against me for shooting at them, he said.
+He said someone had filed a complaint against me for shooting at him.
 Guess who?
 My recent acquaintance, the land speculator.
-That’s right, said he couldn’t sell his lot because he was afraid to visit it, fearing that I’d shoot him.
-(I’m not making this up, wish I were.)
-Fortunately, the officer was suspicious of the report and had not made a special trip to the Cove, just to see me.
+That’s right; he said he couldn’t sell his lot because he was afraid to visit it, fearing that I’d shoot him.
+(I’m not making this up, I wish I were.)
+Fortunately, the officer was suspicious of the report and had not made a special trip to the Cove just to see me.
 (For the record, the accusations were false.)